-Chase has announced the launch of Chase Offers, which will allow customers to find deals and earn statement credits when shopping at their favorite retail stores.
+Chase Mobile App has announced the launch of Chase Offers, which will allow customers to find deals and earn statement credits when shopping at their favorite retail stores.

 With strong income growth, increased customer confidence and low unemployment, U.S. holiday sales may top $1 trillion this year.

 As eMarketer Principal Analyst Andrew Lipsman said, “While eCommerce will continue to see strong double-digit gains, brick-and-mortar retail should be a particular[ly] bright spot this holiday season … retailers are luring in shoppers with remodeled stores, streamlined checkout and options to buy online, pick up in-store.”

 The news comes as a recent survey from the National Retail Federation (NRF) found that consumers are expected to spend an average of $1,007.24 in the upcoming holiday season.
 The figure marks a 4.1 percent increase from last year, when consumers said they would spend an average of $967.13, the NRF said.